 Board of Trustees

-The Board of Trustees for Yuma Catholic High School is governed by the bylaws which were adopted in 1998.
+The Board of Trustees for Yuma Catholic High School is governed by the bylaws which were adopted in 1998 and amended in 2019.

-The board consists of 15-18 members who include the Pastors of St. Francis Church and Immaculate Conception Church, the principals of YCHS, St. Francis School and Immaculate Conception School, and parents, grandparents, parishioners and community members.
-Board members can be Catholic or non-Catholic, although the majority must be practicing members of the Roman Catholic Church.
+The board consists of 7-8 members who include the pastors of St. Francis Church and Immaculate Conception Church, the principal of YCHS, and parents, grandparents, parishioners and members representative of the greater Yuma community.
+The majority of members must be practicing members of the Roman Catholic Church.
+Catholic or non-Catholic members alike must agree to support and respect the governance and the teaching of the Roman Catholic Church.
 The Bishop of the Diocese of Tucson must approve anyone nominated for board membership.

 Under the doctrine of collective responsibility, duties of the YCHS Board of Trustees include: